zfanli/homelab/README.md

 The protocol of the proxy.
 You can choose between the two options http and https.

+> If you're using reverse proxy to bypass traffic to nextcloud that deployed in the internal network, you should set it to meet the protocol of the public domain.
+For example if you access your cloud by `https://your.domain.xyz`, set `OVERWRITEPROTOCOL` to `https` to let nextcloud know which protocol it should use, otherwise nextcloud will always to set protocol to `http`.

 `OVERWRITEWEBROOT`

 The absolute web path of the proxy to the Nextcloud folder.